 Music in the Round seeks new Trustees

-Like most arts organisations, Music in the Round has a board of Trustees that helps us make good decisions, ensure the finance and legal aspects of running a company are in order, and that offers advice, expertise and support.
-We are currently seeking new board members who believe in our aim of bringing people and music closer together.
+Music in the Round has a board of Trustees that helps us make good decisions, ensures the finance and legal aspects of running a company are in order, and that offers advice, expertise and support.
+We are currently seeking a Chair and new board members who believe in our aim of bringing people and music closer together.

 As we look ahead to celebrating our 40th anniversary in 2024, we are keen to hear from anyone who is able to contribute to and guide our strategy and activities.
 We think that the best organisations have a diversity of voices, so welcome applications from anyone regardless of their race, sex, disability, religion/belief, sexual orientation or age.
 In particular, we are keen to hear from people aged under 30 or who feel they are under-represented in the classical music scene.